 It goes without saying that going to university and obtaining a degree enhances your career prospects for once you enter the ‘real world’ after graduation.
 However, a degree alone isn’t always enough.
 Gaining work experience through placements is vital as the practical skills you pick up are invaluable.
-Psychology graduate, Lauren Waterhouse, is a great example of someone who went extra mile to ensure that she had plenty of industry experience under her belt to set her up for the career she is in now…
+Psychology graduate Lauren Waterhouse is a great example of someone who went that extra mile to ensure that she had plenty of industry experience under her belt to set her up for the career she is in now…

 Started off with a misunderstanding

 Along with the majority of prospective Psychology students, I wanted to study Psychology so that I could qualify as a Psychologist.
 However, my understanding of this profession wasn’t great at this stage!
 My belief was that a Psychologist is a professional who sits down and talks to people who are suffering with mental health problems and my knowledge didn’t really extend further than that.
 Even whilst completing my BSc, my understanding of what a Psychologist actually does was still relatively limited!

 In order to take the next step in my career, it was really important for me to gain a better understanding of the role of a Psychologist.
 I found websites such as the British Psychological Society, which provides information about all the different divisions within Psychology and the steps that are necessary for a career in each division.
 Prior to researching this independently, I thought that I wanted to be a Clinical Psychologist, then an Educational Psychologist, and then I finally settled on a Forensic Psychologist.
 As I am further into my career towards becoming a Forensic Psychologist, I definitely feel that I made the right decision, but I don’t think I would have if I had not completed my own research into career options.